-A. Holding a virtual annual meeting instead of an in-person annual meeting (i) enables shareholders to attend and participate from any location around the world, (ii) provides for cost savings to the company and our shareholders and (iii) reduces the environmental impact of our annual meeting.
-We are also holding a virtual annual meeting as part of addressing the ongoing coronavirus (COVID-19) situation, and to support our key priorities of keeping our employees, shareholders and other stakeholders safe while effectively operating our business as well as preventing the spread of COVID-19.
+A. Holding a virtual annual meeting instead of an in-person annual meeting (i) enables shareholders to attend and participate from any location around the world, (ii) provides for cost savings to the company and our shareholders, and (iii) reduces the environmental impact of our annual meeting.